 Additionally, coconut oil slows digestion and lowers the glycemic index of the meal in order to provide steady energy for the body and stabilize blood sugar levels.

-Coconut oil is rich with medium-chain fatty acids, which have long-chain fatty acids such as PUFAs, unlike soybean, corn and canola oils.
+Coconut oil is rich in medium-chain fatty acids, which have long-chain fatty acids such as PUFAs, unlike soybean, corn, and canola oils.

 The long-chain fatty acids can worsen insulin resistance and the overall condition since they reduce the ability of cells to absorb blood sugar.